 Recurve – Major feature – Limb Re-curve

-A recurve bow has limbs that curve away from towards the archer at the ends.
+A recurve bow has limbs that curve towards the archer near to the riser but away from them at the ends or tip.

 That curve is known as re-curve and can store and provide more power to an arrow than a simple longbow of the same size could.